JavaScript API reference

 Restarts Brevo Conversations.

-Use it to update Brevo Conversations settings that can’t be updated using API methods, e.g.
+Use it to update Brevo Conversations settings that can’t be updated through API methods, for example:

 kill